M-Garcia22/expo-dynamic-fonts/README.md

 ![GDPR Compliant](https://www.phpkb.com/images/GDPR-compliant-badge.png)

-A powerful Expo package for dynamically loading and using Google Fonts in your Expo application with ease.
+A powerful and GDPR-compliant Expo package for dynamically loading and using Google Fonts in your Expo application.

 ![Expo Dynamic Fonts Demo](dynamic-fonts.gif)